EdwinBostonIII/custom-shape-puzzle/PRD.md

 # Planning Guide

-A sophisticated custom puzzle creation platform where users craft heirloom-quality jigsaw puzzles by selecting from an extensive library of beautifully rendered shapes, uploading cherished photos or designing with colors, and ordering premium physical products delivered to their door.
+Create a one-of-a-kind wooden puzzle using shapes that hold special meaning.
+Each piece represents a memory, a milestone, or something you love.
+Together, they form something beautiful to treasure forever.

 **Experience Qualities**:
-1. **Delightful** - The process of creating a puzzle should feel magical and personal, with smooth transitions and satisfying interactions that build excitement.
+1. **Comforting** - The design should feel warm and inviting, like wrapping yourself in a cozy blanket.
+Every interaction should feel safe, friendly, and thoughtful.
-2. **Intimate** - Especially for couples/friends mode, the shared creation experience should feel like a meaningful gesture of connection.
+2. **Meaningful** - Each shape carries emotional weight.
+The experience of selecting pieces should feel personal and reflective, helping users tell their unique story.
-3. **Effortless** - Despite the customization complexity, the flow should feel natural and intuitive, guiding users confidently through each step.
+3. **Effortless** - Despite the deep customization, the flow should feel natural and intuitive, gently guiding users through each decision without overwhelming them.

 **Complexity Level**: Light Application (multiple features with basic state)
   - Multi-step workflow with different paths, shared links for collaborative creation, state management across steps, but no user accounts or complex backend requirements.